ANU-RSES-Education/EMSC-3002/Jupyterbook/Project_Ideas.md

 - Kanamori, H., & Anderson, D. L. (1975).
 Theoretical basis of some empirical relations in seismology.
 Bulletin of the seismological society of America, 65(5), 1073-1095. *An early paper explores the different scaling laws among several important earthquake parameters through an extensive set of earthquake data in the 1980s.*

+- Dahlen, F. A. (1990).
+Critical taper model of fold-and-thrust belts and accretionary wedges.
+Annual Review of Earth and Planetary Sciences, 18(1), 55-99.
+*“for understanding the large­ scale mechanics of fold-and-thrust belts and accretionary wedges.”*

+- Sylvester, A. G., 1988, Strike-slip faults: GSA Bulletin, v.
+100, no. 11, p.
+1666-1703. *A must-read paper for anyone, and more so for those who want to understand the mechanisms of strike-slip faulting*

+- Lister, G.S., Davis, G. (1989) The origin of metamorphic core complexes and detachment faults formed during Tertiary continental extension in the northern Colorado River region, U.S.A.
+Journal of Structural Geology 11, pp. 65–94. https://doi.org/10.1016/0191-8141(89)90036-9 *Seminal article for core complexes and detachment faults, cited well over a thousand times.*

+- Dewey, J.F., 1988.
+Extensional collapse of orogens.
+Tectonics 7, 1123–1139. https://doi.org/10.1029/TC007i006p01123

+- Davis, D., Suppe, J., Dahlen, F.A., 1983.
+Mechanics of fold-and-thrust belts and accretionary wedges.
+J. Geophys.
+Res., 88, 1153-1172. https://doi.org/10.1029/JB088iB02p01153

 ## Hands-on projects

 Some of the demonstration examples that we suggest for practical class exercises can be developed into more extensive projects over the course of a few weeks.
 You will typically need to understand the principles behind the demonstration in order to construct a version of your own to work with at home.